 If you receive a lot of delivery orders, the latter is more profitable as delivery partners fare you per delivery and then there is a minimum delivery cap.

-Collaborating with local stores, in addition to earning commission, will speed up dispatch of on-demand delivery method.
-That’s a prudent merchant-partner will keep the deliveries ready and the delivery boy wouldn’t have to buy before rushing to the delivery spot
+Collaborating with local stores, in addition to earning a commission, will speed up dispatch of on-demand delivery method.
+That’s a prudent merchant-partner will keep the deliveries ready and the delivery boy wouldn’t have to buy before rushing to the delivery spot.

 Create a revenue model

-You can partner local stores who will pay you a commission every time you pick their stuffs.
+You can partner with local stores that will pay you a commission every time you pick their stuff.
 This may require you to restrict to particular merchants in a particular locality and, eventually, contain your operations.

-In addition, you can charge customers a convenience fee over the delivery charges.
-If the order is too large, customers expect you to give up delivery charge but convenience fee will still earn you some dollars.
+Besides, you can charge customers a convenience fee over the delivery charges.
+If the order is too large, customers expect you to give up the delivery charge but the convenience fee will still earn you some dollars.